hmendes00/toguro-cli/templates/toguro-app-codebase/README.md

 ## Requirements

-* Node 14 (we have .nvmrc if you just want to run nvm use)
+- Node 16 (we have .nvmrc if you just want to run nvm use)

 ## How to install

-First make sure you are inside of *SRC* folder (and not STACK folder)
+First make sure you are inside of _SRC_ folder (and not STACK folder)

 Then install the dependencies:

 ```bash
 npm install
 ```